Older mothers - facts and figures

 India: number of first-time mums over 40 increasing...

-“I see many more 40-year-old mothers-to-be in my practice,” says Dr Indira Hinduja, gynaecologist and obstetrician at the Jaslok hospital.
-“A few years back there was 0nly the odd case of late pregnancy.
-But off late, it has almost become a regular thing.”
-Agrees Dr CN Purandare, obstetrician and gynaecologist: “With the marriage age being pushed further, more women above 35 and even 40 are planning and going through with late pregnancies.”
+"I see many more 40-year-old mothers-to-be in my practice,” says Dr Indira Hinduja, gynaecologist and obstetrician at the Jaslok hospital.
+"A few years back there was only the odd case of late pregnancy.
+But of late, it has almost become a regular thing."
+Agrees Dr CN Purandare, obstetrician and gynaecologist: "With the marriage age being pushed further, more women above 35 and even 40 are planning and going through with late pregnancies."
 Read article in full » [will open in new window]

 ----------------------------------------------------------------------------------------------